ee292d/labs/lab6/README.md

 `~/labs/lab6/` is the path to the directory containing the `run_phi_chat.py` file included with this lab.

-Once you've copied the weights over, you'll need to upgrade your version of llama-cpp to 0.2.63:
+Once you've copied the weights over, you'll need to make sure you have an up-to-date version of llama-cpp:

 ``` bash
 pip install --break-system-packages llama-cpp-python==0.2.63